learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 ### Finalizing Automatic UI Updates

-First, we need to implement `chacheForKeyObject` on the `ApolloClient` which we can do right after we instantiate it in the method `application(_:, didFinishLaunchingWithOptions:)` of the `AppDelegate`.
+First, we need to implement `cacheForKeyObject` on the `ApolloClient` which we can do right after we instantiate it in the method `application(_:, didFinishLaunchingWithOptions:)` of the `AppDelegate`.
 Go ahead and change the current implementation so that it looks as follows:

 ```swift@AppDelegate.swift
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {